awsdocs/aws-kms-developer-guide/doc_source/key-policies.md

 The key administrators statement allows the following permissions:
 + **kms:Create\*** – Allows key administrators to create aliases and [grants](grants.md) for this CMK\.
-+ **kms:Describe\*** – Allows key administrators to retrieve information about this CMK including its identifiers, creation date, state, and more\.
++ **kms:Describe\*** – Allows key administrators to get information about this CMK including its identifiers, creation date, state, and more\.
 This permission is necessary to view the key details page in the AWS Management Console\.
-+ **kms:Enable\*** – Allows key administrators to set this CMK's state to enabled and to specify [annual rotation of the CMK's key material](rotate-keys.md)\.
++ **kms:Enable\*** – Allows key administrators to set this CMK's state to enabled\.
+For symmetric CMKs, it allows key administrators to specify [annual rotation of the CMK's key material](rotate-keys.md)\.
-+ **kms:List\*** – Allows key administrators to retrieve lists of the aliases, grants, key policies, and tags for this CMK\.
++ **kms:List\*** – Allows key administrators to get lists of the aliases, grants, key policies, and tags for this CMK\.
 This permission is necessary to view the list of CMKs in the AWS Management Console\.
-+ **kms:Put\*** – Allows key administrators to modify the key policy for this CMK\.
++ **kms:Put\*** – Allows key administrators to change the key policy for this CMK\.
-+ **kms:Update\*** – Allows key administrators to change the target of an alias to this CMK, and to modify this CMK's description\.
++ **kms:Update\*** – Allows key administrators to change the target of an alias to this CMK, and to change this CMK's description\.
 + **kms:Revoke\*** – Allows key administrators to revoke the permissions for this CMK that are allowed by a [grant](grants.md)\.
-+ **kms:Disable\*** – Allows key administrators to set this CMK's state to disabled and to disable [annual rotation of this CMK's key material](rotate-keys.md)\.
++ **kms:Disable\*** – Allows key administrators to set this CMK's key state to disabled\.
+For symmetric CMKs, it allows key administrators to disable [annual rotation of this CMK's key material](rotate-keys.md)\.
-+ **kms:Get\*** – Allows key administrators to retrieve the key policy for this CMK and to determine whether this CMK's key material is rotated annually\.
-If this CMK's origin is external, it also allows key administrators to download the public key and import token for this CMK\.
-For more information about CMK origin, see [Importing Key Material](importing-keys.md)\.
++ **kms:Get\*** – Allows key administrators to get the key policy for this CMK and to determine whether this CMK's key material is rotated annually\.
+For [symmetric CMKs](symm-asymm-concepts.md#symmetric-cmks) with [imported key material](importing-keys.md), it also allows key administrators to download the import token and public key that they need to import key material into the CMK\.
+For [asymmetric CMKs](symm-asymm-concepts.md#asymmetric-cmks), it allows key administrators to [download the public key](download-public-key.md) of the CMK\.
-+ **kms:Delete\*** – Allows key administrators to delete an alias that points to this CMK and, if this CMK's origin is external, to delete the imported key material\.
-For more information about imported key material, see [Importing Key Material](importing-keys.md)\.
++ **kms:Delete\*** – Allows key administrators to delete an alias that points to this CMK\.
+For symmetric CMKs with [imported key material](importing-keys.md), it lets the key administrator, delete the imported key material\.
 Note that this permission does not allow key administrators to [delete the CMK](deleting-keys.md)\.
 + **kms:ImportKeyMaterial** – Allows key administrators to import key material into the CMK\.
+This permission is included in the key policy only when you [create a CMK with no key material](importing-keys-create-cmk.md)\.
 **Note**
 This permission is not shown in the preceding example policy statement\.
-This permission is applicable only to CMKs whose origin is external\.
-It is automatically included in the key administrators statement when you use the console to [create a CMK with no key material](importing-keys-create-cmk.md)\.
-For more information, see [Importing Key Material](importing-keys.md)\.
 + **kms:TagResource** – Allows key administrators to add and update tags for this CMK\.
 + **kms:UntagResource** – Allows key administrators to remove tags from this CMK\.
 + **kms:ScheduleKeyDeletion** – Allows key administrators to [delete this CMK](deleting-keys.md)\.